-You can use a credit card to buy things in the same way you use your bank account debit card.
+You can use a credit card to buy things in the same way you use your current account debit card.
 The difference is that when you spend on a credit card you are borrowing from the card provider, rather than spending your own money.

-Due date of your next payment
+The due date for your next payment

 Most places that accept debit cards let you pay by credit card too.

-You can use a card in person, online, over the phone, in other countries and for mail order purchases.
+You can use a credit card in person, online, over the phone, in other countries and for mail order purchases.